-Injecting life-saving oxygen into a vein: Microparticles could deliver oxygen when breathing is impairedJune 27th, 2012 in Medical research /
+Injecting life-saving oxygen into a vein: Microparticles could deliver oxygen when breathing is impairedJune 27, 2012 in Medicine & Health / Medical research

 Patients unable to breathe because of acute lung failure or an obstructed airway need another way to get oxygen to their bloodand fastto avoid cardiac arrest and brain injury.
 A team led by researchers at Boston Children's Hospital has designed tiny, gas-filled microparticles that can be injected directly into the bloodstream to quickly oxygenate the blood.

 The microparticles consist of a single layer of lipids (fatty molecules) that surround a tiny pocket of oxygen gas, and are delivered in a liquid solution.
 In a cover article in the June 27 issue of Science Translational Medicine, John Kheir, MD, of the Department of Cardiology at Boston Children's Hospital, and colleagues report that an infusion of these microparticles into animals with low blood oxygen levels restored blood oxygen saturation to near-normal levels, within seconds.

 When the trachea was completely blocked a more dangerous "real world" scenariothe infusion kept the animals alive for 15 minutes without a single breath, and reduced the incidence of cardiac arrest and organ injury.